We've independently reviewed this article to make sure it's as accurate as we can make it.

 With the average US Household spending over $2,000 on energy bills, we want to make sure we’re getting the most out of our heating and cooling systems.

 Window air conditioners are a great, cost-efficient way to cool a central living space.
 But how much will it cost you to run one?

 On average, you a window air conditioner costs between $40 and $100 per year to run.
 This mostly depends on the aircon’s power (in BTU) and wattage.
 The air conditioner running cost also depends on how efficiently the ac is used, and the cooling demand placed on it.
 See our calculator for more.

 In my research to answer this question, I studied the running costs of over 40 window air conditioners.
 Below are the results.

 For a better idea, here’s a graph showing the data:

 Data sourced from EnergyGuide ratings for 43 unique window air conditioners, based on an example case of 8 hours a day, at $0.12 per kWh, for 3 months of the year.

 Even though I can only show data and averages on this article, I’ve also created a calculator to give you a way to gauge any window air conditioner you’re considering.

 It’s basic.
 But by estimating your air conditioner’s power and hours of use, we can estimate how much energy that actual model may use.

 Want to validate the calculator?
-Check it against the EnergyGuide estimates below!
+Check it against the EnergyGuide estimates above!